-This official Elvis Bust came in two colors, and I believe this is the only E.P.E. product manufactured in 1961 and the last of the vintage E.P.E. merchandise.
+The official Elvis Bust came in two colors.
+This is the only E.P.E. product manufactured in 1961 and the last of the vintage E.P.E. merchandise.

 Notice how the hair is an exact copy of the ’56 Bookends, and especially the sideburns were very much a thing of the past by 1961.

 Diary (one year) | 1956

 Shown here is the one year version of the Elvis Diary.